wp-plugins/caascade/readme.txt

 - ceiling
 - random

-Using your Caascade account, you can adjust settings for:

-- exact fractions
-- output format
-- display medium
-- input base
-- output base
-- negsumflag

 == Installation ==

-A Caascade ID is necessary and may be obtained from https://tetragy.com/.
-Accounts are necessary to allocate resources and prevent abuse of user and network services.

 1. Download and enable the Caascade and Simple-MathJax plugins which are extracted to the `/wp-content/plugins/` directory.
-2. Whitelist your server IP addresses or disable enforcing at `math.tetragy.com/user`.
-Requests from unlisted IPs with IP enforcing enabled *will be rejected*.
-3. Visit the Caascade settings page of your Wordpress site to configure your ID.
-This can be found under Plugins.
-4. Use Shortcode in your posts to include a Caascade operation.
+2. Use Shortcode in your posts to include a Caascade operation.
 For example: `[caascade com="prime"]`.

 A demonstration of select operations can be found at http://wp.tetragy.com/.